 Harmless waterspout causes panic in Labuan

-LABUAN: A waterspout in waters off Labuan yesterday caused panic among some inhabitants of this duty-free island.
+LABUAN: A waterspout in the waters off Labuan yesterday caused some panic among some inhabitants of this duty-free-island.

-It lasted less than 10 minutes, but it was long enough to frighten some islanders.
+It lasted for less than 10 minutes, but it was more than enough time to frighten some islanders.

 The spout formed over the waters several hundred metres from the beach at 11.45am and disappeared without causing any damage.